Understanding Entity Coverage

 Does context matter?

 Yes.
 Don't just list words.
 Write meaningful sentences that include the entity naturally.
+Google understands context — mentioning "arch support" in a useful paragraph about shoe fit counts; stuffing it into a random list does not.

 What's Next?